 You can also travel from Heathrow to Leicester by train, although the journey is more complicated as it is not direct, and you will need to travel into central London first.
 This will probably be less convenient, particularly if you have heavy luggage to carry.
 The train will usually be more expensive than using the National Express coach service.

 If you decide you want to take the train, you'll first need to travel to King’s Cross St-Pancras station.
 The simplest way to do this is to take the Underground service - the Piccadilly Line service travels directly from the airport to the railway station, although this part of the journey will usually take around an hour.
 Taking the Heathrow Express instead should be quicker, however you'll still need to change onto the Underground system for part of your journey - your trip will also be more expensive.

 You can plan your journey and check ticket prices at Transport for London.

-On arrival at Leicester station, we suggest taking a taxi for the short journey to the DMU campus.
-This should cost between £5 and £10.
+On arrival at Leicester station, we suggest taking a taxi to your accommodation.
+A taxi from the station to the DMU campus would usually cost between £5 and £10.